BiaPyX/BiaPy-doc/source/tutorials/instance_seg/ovarian-reserve.rst

 Data preparation
 ~~~~~~~~~~~~~~~~

 This tutorial uses two datasets.
 Note that they represent a **small but representative subset** of the full data described in :cite:`ovarianreserve2025` — the complete study involved many more labeled slices and full-ovary volumes.
-These subsets have been selected so that both training and inference can be completed in a **reasonable amount of time** on a standard GPU workstation.
+These subsets have been selected so that both training and inference (applying the model to new images to produce segmentations) can be completed in a **reasonable amount of time** on a standard GPU workstation.

 The datasets are presented in the natural order of the workflow: first the training data (used to learn the model), then the test data (used to evaluate it).